TiwindSoftware/tpk-rust/README.md

 ## Usage

-At the moment, only manual writing/reading of elements is supported.
-This means that markers, folders and elements all need to be written and read manually.
+At the moment, only manual writing/reading of elements and entries is supported.
+This means that most data needs to be written and read manually.

+### Element-based writing/reading

 For example, to write the TPK equivalent of the following JSON structure: